satori-com/mzbench/doc/deployment_guide.md

 This parameter is used to specify the interface for dashboard to listen (by default it is "127.0.0.1"), so the dashboard won't be available for any external connections.
 To open dashboard for everyone, specify "0.0.0.0"
- _Warning:_ mz-bench doesn't provide any authentication and opening it to everyone would bring additional vulnerability to your server, mz-bench dashboard should be protected with an external auth proxy like nginx.
+ _Warning:_ mzbench doesn't provide any authentication and opening it to everyone would bring additional vulnerability to your server, mzbench dashboard should be protected with an external auth proxy like nginx.

 ### `{mzbench_git, "<url>"}`